Rahul02M/Digital_Clock-/README.md

 # Digital_Clock⏰
-This JavaScript Mini project we will make a Digital clock⏰ that will display the current time in Hours, Minutes and second.
+This JavaScript Mini project i will make a Digital clock⏰ that will display the current time in Hours, Minutes and second.
 This JavaScript clock display the time as per Local time zone.
 Usimg HTML and CSS to design this Clock⏰, and for Updating the current time it will use JavaScript Date Object.